gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetFieldContentMask/readme.md

 <!-- datatype -->
 ## DataSetFieldContentMask
+The parameter DataSetFieldContentMask with DataType DataSetFieldContentMask indicates the fields of a DataValue included in the DataSetMessages.

+The DataSetFieldContentMask DataType is defined in 6.2.3.2.
 <!-- end of description -->
 The fields of the DataSetFieldContentMask DataType are defined in the following table: